jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

 green: make it pass
 #################################################################################

 I can use ``self.assertRaises`` to confirm that an error is raised by some code without having it crash the tests.
-I use it here to confirm that Python raises a :ref:`TypeError` when I try to make a `dictionary <https://docs.python.org/3/tutorial/datastructures.html#dictionaries>`_ with a :doc:`list </data_structures/lists/lists>` as the key
+I use it here to confirm that Python raises :ref:`TypeError` when I try to make a `dictionary <https://docs.python.org/3/tutorial/datastructures.html#dictionaries>`_ with a :doc:`list </data_structures/lists/lists>` as the key

 .. code-block:: python